-Humanities and Social Sciences Entrance Examination (HSEE), is a national level examination. usually held in the second or third week of April in various cities across India.
-It is a computer-based test which is a gateway for admission in Five years integrated masters programme in humanities and social sciences subjects offered by an IIT.
-You can check the schedule for HSEE 2018 Admit Card in the tablel below.
+Humanities and Social Sciences Entrance Examination (HSEE), is a national level examination held in various cities across India.
+It is a computer-based test.
+Through it, the candidates are granted admission in 5 years integrated masters programme in humanities and social sciences subjects offered by an IIT.
+You can check the schedule for HSEE 2018 Admit Card from the table below.

 |Issuance of HSEE 2018 Admit Card Availability of Admit card||14 Mar 2018|

 |Last date to download the admit card||14 Apr 2018|

 Download Here: Click Here to download HSEE 2018 admit card.

 Official Website: hsee.iitm.ac.in.